LABUAN BAJO AND DIVING WITH UBER SCUBA KOMODO

 Le Pirates – To be honest, I only got one thing here.
 The big boy burger.
 Admittedly it cost the same as two meals somewhere else, but it was worth it just for a change.

 Cafe In Hit.
-One needs to find decent coffee or life isn't worth living.
-I found some here.
+One needs to find decent coffee or life isn’t worth living and I found some here.

 I’m sure there are more places I didn’t find, but those were what I did!